HomeSEOThe "Redirect Chain" Performance Hit: Cleanup Strategies

 • LCP improving proportionally to redirect latency reduction

 Use Google PageSpeed Insights or WebPageTest to capture before-and-after performance data.
-These tools show detailed waterfall charts that visualize redirect elimination.
+These tools show detailed waterfall charts that make redirect elimination visible.

-Google Search Console provides indirect evidence of redirect cleanup success.
+Google Search Console provides indirect evidence of cleanup success.
 The Coverage report should show fewer redirect errors.
-The crawl stats report often reveals increased crawl rate as Googlebot works more efficiently without wasting time on chains.
+The crawl stats report often shows a higher crawl rate as Googlebot works more efficiently without wasting time on chains.

 Monitor indexed page counts.
 After cleaning up chains, Google typically indexes more pages because crawl budget goes further.
-For one client, we saw indexed pages increase from 12,400 to 16,800 within six weeks of chain cleanup—content that was always there but never efficiently crawled finally got indexed.
+For one client, we saw indexed pages rise from 12,400 to 16,800 within six weeks of chain cleanup, content that was always there but never crawled efficiently.

 The ultimate measure of success is user behavior.
 Track: